kubernetes-retired/service-catalog/docs/devguide.md

 Use the [`catalog` chart](../charts/catalog) to deploy the service catalog into your cluster.
 The easiest way to get started is to deploy into a cluster you regularly use and are familiar with.
-One of the choices you can make when deploying the catalog is whether to make the API server store its resources in an external etcd server, or in third party resources.

 If you have recently merged changes that haven't yet made it into a release, you probably want to deploy the canary images.
 Always use the